davebaird/mason-plugin-withencoding/README.md

 CONTRIBUTOR WILL BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, OR CONSEQUENTIAL DAMAGES ARISING IN ANY WAY OUT OF THE USE OF THE PACKAGE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-# POD ERRORS

-Hey! **The above document had some coding errors, which are explained below:**

-- Around line 155:

-    &#x3d;pod directives shouldn't be over one line long!
-Ignoring all 2 lines of content